Drag force on a moving heavy quark with deformed string configuration: Introduction

 \section{Introduction}

 Studying motion of quarks through QGP\footnote{Quark Gluon Plasma} during heavy ion collision is a distinctive feature of RHIC\footnote{Relativistic Heavy Ion Collider} data.
 In fact when a high energy parton propagates through the QGP, it quenches strongly.
 The energy loss is analyzed by drag force, which is related to the interaction between the moving quark and the medium.
 There is a connection between string theory and relativistic heavy ion collisions.
 The energy loss of heavy quark is understood as the momentum flow along a moving classical string into the horizon.

-AdS/CFT\footnote{Anti de sitter Space-time/ Conformal Field Theory} conjecture originally relates the type IIB string theory on $AdS_5\times S_5$ space-time to the four-dimensional $N=4$ SYM\footnote{Super-Yang-Mills} gauge theory \cite{adscft}.
+Perturbative calculation of many QGP quantities are currently out of our reach in the strong-coupling regime but gauge/gravity correspondence has been used to investigate observable quantities in various interesting strongly-coupled gauge theories where perturbation theory is not applicable.\\ AdS/CFT\footnote{Anti de sitter Space-time/ Conformal Field Theory} conjecture originally relates the type IIB string theory on $AdS_5\times S_5$ space-time to the four-dimensional $N=4$ SYM\footnote{Super-Yang-Mills} gauge theory \cite{adscft}.
 Also, many other studies represent a holographic description of AdS/CFT in which, a strongly coupled field theory on the boundary of the AdS space is mapped to the weakly coupled gravity theory in the bulk of AdS \cite{holo}.